un·known (/ˌənˈnōn/) – not known or familiar.

 I eased down the hallway, fingertips rubbing across the wall, which served as an anchor in the overwhelming darkness.
 “Hey,” I whispered again.
 Every muscle in my body tightened as the slam of the front door reverberated through the apartment.
 Tiny footsteps dashed across the living room as I stumbled through the darkness into the nearest room.
 I dove onto the floor inside the closet and slid the door closed.
 My body trembled as I tried to control my breathing.
 The room door creaked open.
 I prayed that my rapid shallow breathing would not give away my location.
 Tiny feet scampered across the room, stopping in front of the closet.

-After showering and eating a small breakfast, I got ready for school and left my apartment.
+After I showed and ate a small breakfast, I got ready for school and left my apartment.
 To my surprise, the upstairs neighbors were putting all of their belongings into a UHaul.
 I approached them and said hello.
 The conversation was dull and brief; as they got in the truck, I asked about their son.
 The man rubbed the base of his neck; the woman sighed, abruptly sat down, and closed the door.

 “How do you know about our son?”
 He said.